SR-22 Insurance After DWI In Louisiana

 The DUI treatment program could be as long as 10 months if the court orders it to be so.
 The court could make such an order if the offender’s BAC level is over 0.20%.
 This is the stage where the offender is required to install an ignition interlock device in his vehicle.

 Furthermore, there is another variating factor to the length of the DUI treatment program and in effect, the length of time for possessing an SR22 license.
 If the offender refuses to take the chemical test at the time of arrest, or has violated the DUI law more than 2 times already, even if BAC level is just above 0.15%, he would have to undergo 1 year of DUI treatment, and a suspension of his licence for the same period of time.

 A conviction for driving under the influence of alcohol is a serious offense which securing a defense will be almost impossible with the involvement of trained DUI attorneys.
-You can find good DWI attorneys in Baton Rouge, in the Law firm of Carl Barkemeyer.
-With the aid of our DUI attorneys at Carl Barkemeyer, you could secure a good defense, depending on your case, which will lead to a lesser DUI treatment program.
-And in no time, you will find yourself having no use for the SR22 license and your driver's license and all other driving privileges restored to you.
+With the aid of our DUI attorney, Carl Barkemeyer, you could secure a good defense, depending on your case, which will lead to a lesser DUI treatment program.
+And in no time, you will find yourself having no use for the SR22 license and your driver’s license and all other driving privileges restored to you.
 Contact us if you need a DWI lawyer in Louisiana.